botfront/rasa-for-botfront/README.md

 ##### fallback_trigger

 Float (default ``0.30``): if confidence of top-ranking intent is below this threshold, fallback is triggered.
-Fallback is an action that utters the template ``utter_fallback`` and returns to the previous conversation state.
+Fallback is an action that utters the template ``utter_default`` and returns to the previous conversation state.

 ##### disambiguation_trigger